Have you ever wondered what Halloween in Ireland is really like?

 Visit the gaol website for tickets and additional information if you want to visit this popular dark tourism attraction around Halloween.

-If you plan to be in Galway around this time, you won’t want to miss it.
+If you plan to be in Galway during the annual Halloween celebration, you won’t want to miss this one.

 If you fancy a good spine-tingling experience, you won’t be disappointed.